Rukenshia/saml2aws-auto/README.md

 ?
 MFA Token [000000]: 123456
 ```

-Please note that your password will be saved in plaintext in a configuration file at `$HOME/.saml2aws-auto.yml`.
+Your password will be stored with the native credentials manager of your platform.

 After you've entered your MFA Token, the group will be configured for you: